slep2-0/WindowsRootkit/README.md

 * You may also unprotect a process using the menu.

 * You may also protect a process with Access Denied protection (termination will cause in Access Denied), and it will also protect from reading and writing to it's memory.
+This is implemented using Kernel Callbacks.

 ### 5. DLL Hiding